oven-sh/bun/docs/project/development.md

 {% callout %}
 Make sure you have `ccache` installed, otherwise regeneration will take much longer than it should.
 {% /callout %}

+For more information on how `src/js` works, see `src/js/README.md` in the codebase.

 ## Code generation scripts